MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ```

-If your path is valid, you'll see a confirmation message, `Q# initialized with configuration: {'targetProfile': 'unrestricted'}`
+If your path is valid, you see a confirmation message, `Q# initialized with configuration: {'targetProfile': 'unrestricted'}`

 ```qsharp